Update belief by Bayesian Inference

 Bayesian inference tool with two experiments added (Check newspaper for job postings and Apply to some jobs on a job website) ready for observations.

-Now, check the newspaper and count the number of job postings in your field of interest.
-Once you get that information, add that information as an observation under the experiment "Check newspaper for job postings"
+Now go and actually run the first experiment.
+Open the newspaper and count how many job postings there are in your field.
+Say you find 2.
+Once you have that number, enter it as an observation under the "Check newspaper for job postings" experiment.

 Add Observation button used to record real-world evidence (such as the count of job postings found) under a Bayesian inference experiment.